dww100/nc3rs-r-tutorial/docs/basic_graphing.md

 `> plot(has_age$Age, has_age$Fare)`

-This command will create the plot below (showing pretty much no corellation).
+This command will create the plot below (showing pretty much no coirrelation).

 ![](images/basic-scatter-initial.png)

-There are many options to alter the appearance of the produced graph that can be passed to the `plot` function.
+There are many options to alter the appearance of the graph that can be passed to the `plot` function.
 Some of the most common are:

 | Option     | Description                 |